kaiiiichen/SUSTech-Kai-Notes/README.md

 # SUSTech-Kai-Notes

-I started this repository in 2026 and it is where I stored my study notes and materials during my study at Southern University of Science and Technology(SUSTech).
-I also listed courses I took from other colleges/universities.
+$This repository, launched in 2026, collects my study notes and materials from courses at Southern University of Science and Technology (SUSTech) and other universities.$

-As a public repository, it guarantees that all the resources could be used safely under the lisence's protection.
-Some courseware is all-right-reserved by the instructor and is for personal use only.
+$All resources are shared under the protection of their respective licenses.
+Some courseware remains all-rights-reserved by instructors and is for personal use only.$